steveharoz/Experiment-Methods-Template/Experiment Methods Template.md

 ## **Instructions**

 * Explain what question was asked of subjects.
-* (suggested) Include a screenshot of instructions as they appeared to subjects.
+* (Suggested) Include a screenshot of instructions as they appeared to subjects.

 > If you see a red item on the screen, press SPACE